lat1992/flash-loan-attack-detector/README.md

 - Price data might not be available for all tokens

 ## Tools

 - ethers.js: web3 evm library, I have experience on it, it also the default web3 library of hardhat.
 - Infura: mainnet rpc that I used, ~4k request per second, enough for developping.
 - chainlink: price feed oracle, it offer feed registry option, we can directly put token address instead of priceFeedId (pyth for example).

+## Dataset

+modify the dataset.ts file if needed, it store the valid